pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 FlutterFire stands for **Flutter + Firebase**.
 It's a collection of plugins and packages to integrate and use Firebase in Flutter applications.

-**Firestore** is one of Firebase's popular products, it's a NoSQL real-time database.
+**Firestore** is a NoSQL real-time database and one of Firebase's most popular products.
 There's another database option in Firebase, which is the **Real-time Database**.
 To understand the difference between them, [this is a nice guide](https://firebase.google.com/docs/database/rtdb-vs-firestore) to help you decide which one is suitable for your use case.

 In this workshop, you will learn how to write effective and type-safe Firestore queries in Flutter, with techniques to serialize the data from and back to Firestore.